 Waterwoud: A Maaspoint in the green oasis of Brienenoord Island

 Views of the Rotterdam skyline, ships passing by and wild ducks swimming quietly: this is the setting for the city's very first riverside lookout point or ‘Maaspoint’.
 The Waterwoud lookout point stands at the southwestern tip of Brienenoord Island and is an oasis for plants and animals.
 Van Oord gifted the structure to the people of Rotterdam to mark its 150th anniversary.
-The lookout point will be accessible to all from 5 November 2019.
+The official opening by Rotterdam executive councillor Bert Wijbenga took place on 5 November 2019.

 Climbing and descending